portlandcodeschool/ios/syllabus.md

 ### Meeting hours:
-Monday & Wednesday 6PM to 9PM
+Monday & Thursday 6PM to 9PM
 One Saturday a month, 9a - 5p.
 See the schedule.

 Open lab time and teaching assistants are available to all students during the week at PCS.